Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

     cli = MyLightningCLI(MyModel)

 Note that the config object ``self.config`` is a namespace whose keys are global options or groups of options.
-It has the same structure as the yaml format described previously.
-This means for instance that the parameters used for instantiating the trainer class can be found in ``self.config['fit']['trainer']``.
+It has the same structure as the YAML format described previously.
+This means that the parameters used for instantiating the trainer class can be found in ``self.config['fit']['trainer']``.

 .. tip::